Bayesian modeling of nearly mutually orthogonal processes: Cebu Longitudinal Health and Nutrition Survey

-The Cebu Longitudinal Health and Nutrition Survey is an ongoing multi-generational study \citep{adair2011}.
+The Cebu Longitudinal Health and Nutrition Survey is a multi-generational study.
 The focus is on maternal, child, and environmental factors and their connection to health, social, and economic outcomes for mother-child pairs in the metropolitan area of Cebu, Philippines.
 Refer to \url{https://cebu.cpc.unc.edu/}.
-The weight of the infants and other covariates were recorded in 2 month intervals from birth to 2 years of age.
-Previous work \citep{adair1993,adair1997} found that scalar covariates, such as height of the mother, sex of the child, area (urban or rural) where the family lives, season of birth (rainy or dry), and longitudinal covariates, such as breastfeeding status and illness, are associated with weight dynamics in early childhood.
+In this work, we focus on studying the association between weight dynamics in early childhood and environmental and health related covariates.
+Previous work \citep{adair2011} found that scalar covariates, such as height of the mother, sex of the child, area (urban or rural) where the family lives, season of birth (rainy or dry), and longitudinal covariates, such as breastfeeding status and illness, are associated with weight dynamics in early childhood.
+We base inference on $n = 2898$ mother-child pairs of the $3327$ pairs originally enrolled in the study, where subjects were excluded due to child death, the family moving out of the Cebu metropolitan area, refusal to participate after the baseline survey, or if there was no covariate or response data recorded.
+Our goal is to specify a Bayesian hierarchical model using $\mbox{NeMO}$ process priors that overcomes the analytic challenges of flexibly capturing non-linear weight dynamics, capturing the regression relationships between weight and the covariates, while accounting for missingness in the response and longitudinal covariates.